KilledByAPixel/generative/README.md

 These programs will produce a different result every time you refresh.
 Just right click to save.

+This code is not licensed for any use other then learning from.
+Check out some of my other MIT licenced projects if you are interested.

 # Chaosplot

 - [Live Demo](https://killedbyapixel.github.io/generative/chaosplot.html) - A plottable algorithm of chaos vs order.